You may have encountered the term "system environment variables" from time to time.

 - Bask in the glory of success.

-Feel free to drop by a comment if you are having difficulties, including the steps taken.
+Feel free to drop by a comment if you have feedback or need some help.